Getting Started with Light-O-Rama

 The Show Editor program is used to create and modify shows.

 A Light-O-Rama controller can be controlled by another controller (or a PC running Light-O-Rama software), or it can control itself and/or other controllers, in standalone mode.
-A sequence, created using the Sequence Editor, can be downloaded to a standalone controller using the Hardware Utility.
+A sequence, created using the Sequencer, can be downloaded to a standalone controller using the Hardware Utility.
 The controller can then be set up to run this sequence whenever it has power, or, if the unit is a model with an internal clock, it can be instructed to run the sequence during a particular time.

 A standalone controller whose sequence contains lighting commands for other controllers will transmit those commands to the other controllers.
 In this case, the controller is known as a director unit.

 A unit is another term for a Light-O-Rama controller.
 Each unit has a number of circuits, each of which can be used to control lights independently of each other.
 Each unit is identified by a unit ID.

 Each unit has an identifier assigned to it, known as a unit ID.
 When a lighting command is sent to a unit, all of the units that are daisy chained together can see that command.
 However, the command contains a unit ID; only the units having that unit ID will act upon that command.

 For Light-O-Rama controllers, the unit ID is a two characters, each of which can have any of the values 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, and F. For example, "01", "25", "37", "5C", "BD", or "E2".
 However, not all possible combinations are allowed: "00" and "F1" through "FF" are disallowed.